Series: 7 Virgin Brides for 7 Weredragon Billionaires #11

 Will Mal’s mother recognize her first grand dragonlet?
 Or, will she subject him to the same lifelong rejection, loneliness, and low class destiny forced upon the Onyx siblings — and Mal?

-This is a super sweet “happily ever after” bonus story for the full length steamy science fiction romance novel Dragon VIP: Malachite.
+This is a super sweet “happily ever after” bonus story for the full length steamy science fiction romance novel Onyx Dragons: Malachite.
 YOU REALLY MUST READ THAT BOOK FIRST!!!